digitalcr8tive/glitch-gear-redesign/README.md

 ## Shopify theme package

-The `shopify-theme/` directory contains eight Theme Editor sections, reusable product and collection cards, the icon system, responsive homepage CSS, AJAX cart behavior, real-date countdown handling, and an Online Store 2.0 `templates/index.json` file.
+The `shopify-theme/` directory contains seven active Theme Editor sections, reusable product and collection cards, the icon system, responsive homepage CSS, AJAX cart behavior, real-date countdown handling, and an Online Store 2.0 `templates/index.json` file.
 It is designed to be merged into a duplicate of the current Shopify theme so existing analytics, app hooks, localization, account features, and the global cart drawer remain intact.

 ## Content note